esphome/esphome-docs/components/display/max7219digit.rst

           it.scroll(true,0,);
           // OR
           it.scroll(true);

-.. note:: The screen does not scroll if the text fits within the screen.
+- The screen does not scroll if the text fits within the screen.

-.. warning:: Printdigit("XXXXXXXXX") and printfdigit("XXXXXX") the alternative way of displaying text does not scroll
+- Printdigit("XXXXXXXXX") and printfdigit("XXXXXX") the alternative way of displaying text does not scroll

 .. code-block:: yaml